J-Gore/SPL-vsc-extension/README.md

 Adds support for basic syntax highlighting in SPL(Simple Programming Language) that is used in The University of Hull's Languages and their Compilers module.

 ## Installation

-- To use this extension, download the `master` branch as a ZIP and extract it into the `<user home>/.vscode/extensions` folder and restart Code.
+To use this extension, download the `master` branch as a ZIP and extract it directly into the `<user home>/.vscode/extensions` folder and restart Code.

+*Note:* ensure it is extracted to:`~/extensions/SPL-vsc-extension-master` not `~/extensions/SPL-vsc-extension-master/SPL-vsc-extension-master`

 ## Extension Settings